stevenpost/Dynatrace-OneAgent-Puppet/README.md

 ## Module description

-This module deploys the [Dynatrace OneAgent] on Linux, Windows and AIX Operating Systems with different available configurations and ensures the OneAgent service maintains a running state.
+This module deploys the [Dynatrace OneAgent] on Linux and AIX Operating Systems with different available configurations and ensures the OneAgent service maintains a running state.
 It provides the resource types to interact with the various OneAgent configuration files and the [oneagentctl].